meilisearch/specifications/text/0174-metrics-api.md

 #### 3.2.3. `meilisearch_db_size_bytes`

-Returns the size of the database in bytes.
+Returns the “real” size of the database on disk in bytes.
+It includes all the lmdb memory mapped files plus all the files contained in the `data.ms` directory (mainly the updates files that were not processed yet).

 ```
 # HELP meilisearch_db_size_bytes Meilisearch Db Size In Bytes